 We outsource the fabrication and assembly of all of our products to third parties that are primarily located in Germany and Asia.
-In addition, we conduct research and development activities in the United States, Japan, the Netherlands, Taiwan, Ukraine, and Finland.
-We also conduct marketing and administrative functions in the United States, Japan, the Netherlands, China, Taiwan, Malaysia, and Ukraine.
+In addition, we conduct research and development activities in locations including the United States, Japan, the Netherlands, Taiwan, Ukraine, Finland, and India.
+We also conduct marketing and administrative functions in the United States, Japan, the Netherlands, China, Taiwan, Malaysia, Ukraine, and India.
+Members of our sales force are located in various locations outside of the United States.
 Certain of the critical functions for our business are performed in locations outside of the United States.
 Members of our sales force are located in various locations outside of the United States.
-In addition, approximately 85% 89% and 89% 86% of our revenue for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively, and approximately 82% 85% and 89% 88% of our revenue for the six nine months ended June 30, 2023 September 30, 2023 and 2022 was from distributors with ship-to locations outside the United States, although we believe the majority of our end customers are based in the U.S. based on sell-through information provided by these distributors.
+In addition, approximately 89% and 86% of our revenue for the three months ended September 30, 2023 and March 31, 2024 and 2022, respectively and approximately 85% and 88% of our revenue for the nine months ended September 30, 2023 and 2022 was from distributors with ship-to locations outside the United States, although we believe the majority of our end customers are based in the U.S. based on sell-through information provided by these distributors.
 As a result of our international focus, we face numerous challenges and risks, including:

-- complexity and costs of managing international operations, including manufacturing, assembly, and testing of our products and associated costs; - geopolitical and military conflicts, including the effects of Russia's invasion of Ukraine; - economic instability, including the effects of rising inflation and increased interest rates; - limited protection for, and vulnerability to theft of, our intellectual property rights, including our trade secrets; - compliance with local laws and regulations and unanticipated changes in local laws and regulations, including tax laws and regulations;

-- trade and foreign exchange restrictions and higher tariffs, including the ongoing trade tensions between the U.S. and China that has resulted in higher tariffs on certain semiconductor products; products and increased trade restrictions; - timing and availability of import and export licenses and other governmental approvals, permits, and licenses, including export classification requirements; - foreign currency fluctuations and exchange losses relating to our international operating activities; - restrictions imposed by the U.S. government or foreign governments on our ability to do business with certain companies or in certain countries as a result of international political conflicts or the COVID-19 pandemic and the complexity of complying with those restrictions;
+- complexity and costs of managing international operations, including manufacturing, assembly, and testing of our products and associated costs; - geopolitical and military conflicts, including the effects of Russia's invasion of Ukraine; - economic instability, including the effects of rising inflation and increased interest rates; - limited protection for, and vulnerability to theft of, our intellectual property rights, including our trade secrets; - compliance with local laws and regulations and unanticipated changes in local laws and regulations, including tax laws and regulations; - trade and foreign exchange restrictions and higher tariffs, including the ongoing trade tensions between the U.S. and China that has resulted in higher tariffs on certain semiconductor products and increased trade restrictions; - timing and availability of import and export licenses and other governmental approvals, permits, and licenses, including export classification requirements; - foreign currency fluctuations and exchange losses relating to our international operating activities; - restrictions imposed by the U.S. government or foreign governments on our ability to do business with certain companies or in certain countries as a result of international political conflicts or the COVID-19 pandemic and the complexity of complying with those restrictions; - transportation delays and other consequences of limited local infrastructure, and disruptions, such as large scale outages or interruptions of service from utilities or telecommunications providers; - difficulties in staffing international operations; - changes in immigration policies which may impact our ability to hire personnel; - local business and cultural factors that differ from our normal standards and practices; - differing employment practices and labor relations; - requirements in foreign countries which may impact availability of personnel, such as mandatory military service in countries such as Ukraine, Taiwan, and Finland; - heightened risk of terrorist acts; - regional health issues and the impact of public health epidemics on employees and the global economy, such as the worldwide COVID-19 pandemic;

-- transportation delays and other consequences of limited local infrastructure, and disruptions, such as large scale outages or interruptions of service from utilities or telecommunications providers; - difficulties in staffing international operations; - changes in immigration policies which may impact our ability to hire personnel; - local business and cultural factors that differ from our normal standards and practices; - differing employment practices and labor relations; - requirements in foreign countries which may impact availability of personnel, such as mandatory military service in countries such as Ukraine, Taiwan, and Finland; - heightened risk of terrorist acts; - regional health issues and the impact of public health epidemics on employees and the global economy, such as the worldwide COVID-19 pandemic; - power outages and natural disasters; and - travel, work-from-home or other restrictions or stoppages, like those imposed by governments around the world as a result of the COVID-19 pandemic.
+- power outages and natural disasters; and - travel, work-from-home or other restrictions or stoppages, like those imposed by governments around the world as a result of the COVID-19 pandemic. pandemics.